 The Royal Family

 Well I’ll be astonished if the Queen ever sends me a birthday card!
-Being British, and proud of it, I suppose I must be a royalist in someway, but I can’t say that I actually miss the Royal Family.
-I suppose they are like a turkey.
+Being British, and proud of it, I suppose I must be a royalist in some way.
+However, I can’t say that I actually miss the Royal Family.
+I suppose they are a bit like turkey.
 Not really relevant apart from on Christmas Day.

 Here’s the interesting thing…

 When I asked “what would put you off moving to Spain” the only answer was the cost and hassle of actually doing it.
 The hassles of moving are numerous, and if you don’t want the hassle you shouldn’t even be thinking about it.
 But the cost of moving?